 R&D and Innovation are simply two different things.
 While R&D is the planning and implementation part of a business plan, innovation on the other hand is the execution part of the enterprise’s strategy.
 Although people agree that both of these are two separate parts of the business setup.
 There is very little consensus to prove that both are separate from each other.
 R&D is taken up by the enterprise with the end product of the innovation in mind.
 The end product also determines the success rate of the R&D which would also have an impact the future of the way R&D might function in these sectors.
 The following are the major reasons why R&D may not always end in the correct productive innovation.

-- Time Constraint: The amount of research that goes in to deriving data and information for a particular project usually has a varied timeline.
-The key here is to be aware of the fact that the data that has been gathered via research may become irrelevant overtime if the research process takes a long time to reach a desired consensus.
+- Time Constraint: The amount of research that goes into deriving data and information for a particular project usually has a varied timeline.
+The key here is to be aware of the fact that the data that has been gathered via research may become irrelevant over time if the research process takes a long time to reach the desired consensus.

 - Financial Investment: Every enterprise has its own share of funding for R&D. A big company would have a larger fund pool whereas a small company would have a smaller fund pool.
 The amount of R&D that a company can afford is directly dependent on the amount of funding it is able to gather.
 This acts as a guide towards achieving the right end product in the innovation which ultimately determines the success rate of the R&D of that particular business/enterprise.